threapchills/AfrikanTarot/README.md

 # Afrikan Tarot

 A simple web application for performing ancient Afrikan tarot readings.
 Card data and images live in the `assets/` folder so they can easily be replaced.
-The app uses the OpenAI API on the backend to fetch card interpretations via the GPT-4o model.
-When all three cards are drawn, their traditional names are sent to the API to obtain a fortune teller–style interpretation of the overall reading.
+Each card's short interpretation is stored in a local SQLite database so the server can respond instantly.
+When all three cards are drawn, their traditional names are still sent to the OpenAI API (GPT-4o) to obtain a fortune teller–style interpretation of the overall reading.

 ## Running